-One of the most important things you can do to make healthier food choices is to begin reading the labels on EVERYTHING you buy (and if you’re like me, you’d better take your reading glasses or a magnifying glass along, because the print on most containers is TINY)!
-Believe me, it’s a real eye-opener!
-You will probably be shocked to see some of the unhealthy things that are added to some foods.
-Sugar, for example, is added to just about everything that’s processed.
-Here are some things you want to avoid; if you see them on the label, drop it and run!
+You will probably be shocked to see some of the unhealthy things that are added to processed foods.
+Sugar in some form, for example, is added to just about everything.
+Here are some of the things you’ll want to avoid on a healthy keto diet; if you see them on the label, drop it and run!

-Pick up a package of any processed food, and you are almost guaranteed to see at least one of these ingredients on the list.
-The large majority of both corn and soy produced in the U.S. today are genetically modified (you’ll see these referred to as GMO, GM or GE), something you want to avoid at all costs (I’ll share more on that in another article).
-Corn is high in carbs, and so is not a good choice for a keto diet anyway.
+Pick up a package of any processed food, and you are almost guaranteed to see some kind of corn-derived ingredient on the list.
+The large majority of corn produced in the U.S. today is genetically modified (you’ll see these referred to as GMO, GM or GE).
+This is something you want to avoid at all costs!
+Corn is high in both carbohydrates and sugar, so it’s not a good choice for a keto diet anyway.
 People usually refer to it as a vegetable, but in fact it is a grain.

-If you ARE going to consume any soy products, I highly recommend choosing ONLY organic, fermented varieties, and even then using them sparingly.
-There are only four: natto, soy sauce, tempeh and miso.
+If you ARE going to consume any soy products, I highly recommend choosing ONLY organic, fermented varieties.
+There are only four such products: natto, soy sauce, tempeh and miso.

 Like corn and soy products, vegetable oils such as canola, soybean, corn and sunflower oils are used in nearly every processed food out there.
-They are detrimental to your health for more than one reason, but one of the biggies is that they are loaded with Omega-6 fatty acids.
-These have been linked to a host of chronic diseases and are best avoided as much as possible.
-They also become even more toxic when heated.
-Omega-3 fatty acids, on the other hand, are good for you, so you’ll want to be sure to include good sources for it in your diet.
-I’ll have more on that coming soon.
+They are detrimental to your health for multiple reasons and have been linked to a host of chronic diseases.